-Shares offered 12,000,000 ====== subordinate voting shares Shares to be outstanding after this offering: Subordinate voting shares Multiple voting shares Total 177,070,327 39,065,950 216,136,277 subordinate voting shares(1) multiple voting shares(2) shares(1)(2)(3) Over-allotment option 1,800,000 subordinate voting shares Voting rights: Subordinate voting shares Multiple voting shares Use of Proceeds working capi possible fut acquisition arrangement the net proceeds for capital expenditures, tal and general corporate purposes, including ure acquisitions.
-We regularly review opportunities.
-However, we have no contract or with respect to any material acquisition. e uses, net proceeds will be added to our cash Dividend Policy intend to retain our earnings to invest in our n.
-We do not expect to pay dividends for the future.
-NYSE and TSE symbol CLS
+Shares offered 12,000,000 subordinate voting shares Shares to be outstanding after this offering: Subordinate voting shares Multiple voting shares 177,070,327 39,065,950 subordinate voting shares(1) multiple voting shares(2) Total 216,136,277 shares(1)(2)(3) Over-allotment option 1,800,000 subordinate voting shares resources.

+Voting rights:

+Dividend Policy......
+We currently intend to retain our earnings to invest in our future growth.
+We do not expect to pay dividends for the

-- (1) These numbers do not include (a) approximately 29,300,000 subordinate voting shares that are reserved for issuance under our employee share purchase and option plans and for director compensation, including outstanding options to purchase approximately 17,030,000 shares, (b) approximately 10,291,534 subordinate voting shares that are reserved for issuance upon conversion of our Liquid Yield Option-TM- Notes due 2020, or (c) up to 1,800,000 subordinate voting shares that we may issue if the over-allotment option is exercised. - (2) The multiple voting shares are held by Onex Corporation.
+(1) These numbers do not include (a) approximately 29,300,000 subordinate voting shares that are reserved for issuance under our employee share purchase and option plans and for director compensation, including outstanding options to purchase approximately 17,030,000 shares, (b) approximately 10,291,534 subordinate voting shares that are reserved for issuance upon conversion of our Liquid Yield Option-TM- Notes due 2020, or (c) up to 1,800,000 subordinate voting shares that we may issue if the over-allotment option is exercised.

+- (2) The multiple voting shares are held by Onex Corporation.
 These shares are convertible on a one-for-one basis into subordinate voting shares at any time at the option of the holder.
 The multiple voting shares will automatically convert on a one-for-one basis into subordinate voting shares under certain circumstances, including upon certain sales of the shares by Onex Corporation. - (3) Except as otherwise required by law, the subordinate voting shares and multiple voting shares vote together as a single class on all matters submitted to a vote of our shareholders, including the election of directors.
 Upon completion of this offering, the outstanding subordinate voting shares will have 15.3% of the voting power of all of our shares.